curbcoin/Curb/wpv1.md

 # Curb Coin
 Curb will use Bitcoin (Stage 1) and CurbCoin (CURB) [Future Use] to complete transcations on the Marketplace

-  Curb Coin will be a token built on the Ethereum blockchain and be used for transactions in the Curb Marketplace.
+  Curb Coin will be a token built on the Ethereum blockchain and be used for transactions with Curb.

-Curb and CurbCoin are seperate entities, CurbCoin is a free to use, open-source project.
+Curb and CurbCoin will be seperate entities

+  - CurbCoin is a free to use, open-source project.

 CurbCoins goal is to be "the currency of the automotive industry"

 # Business Model

-Curb makes it easy to understand the our model of monetization
+Curb makes it easy to understand the model of monetization

 -  For each transaction between space buyer (x) and seller (x), Curb takes 10% commission of the final price of the contract.